rerobots/docs/tutorial_sshtunnel_fixedcrazyflie.md

 In this case, when you are ready, select the link "Download private key." to download a file named `key.pem`.
-Be careful to only click the link when you are ready for the download.If you selected to use one of [the SSH keys already associated with your account](https://rerobots.net/sshkeys), then there is no link to "download private key" because it is assumed that you already have the corresponding private key.
+Be careful to only click the link when you are ready for the download.
+If you selected to use one of [the SSH keys already associated with your account](https://rerobots.net/sshkeys), then there is no link to "download private key" because it is assumed that you already have the corresponding private key.